riasvdv/statamic-redirect/DOCUMENTATION.md

 ### Deleting entry conflicting redirects

 By default, Statamic Redirect will delete redirects when a saved entry's URI conflicts with the redirect.
-You can disable this by setting the `delete_entry_conflicting_redirects` config value to `false`.
+You can disable this by setting the `delete_conflicting_redirects` config value to `false`.

 ### Cleaning errors